Size8 inches (20 cm)

 - Readily identifiable by its distinctive coloration.

-- Body and fins are bright yellow shading to brown on the upper back.
-There are thin, brownish diagonal bars on its sides.
-Caudal peduncle is marked with a black spot.
+- The body and fins are bright yellow shading to brown on the upper back.
+There are thin, brownish diagonal bars on their sides.
+The caudal peduncle is marked with a black spot.

 - Draws its name from the black bar on the head that passes through the eye with an equally broad white bar behind.
 These two bars together give the appearance of a raccoon’s mask.

 - Grows to about 8 inches (20 cm) in length.

 The life span of the raccoon butterfly fish is believed to be up to 9 years.

 - Diet consists of nudibranchs, tubeworm tentacles and other benthic invertebrates.
 Also consumes algae and coral polyps.

 Range / Habitat